-len (C language binding only) Length of filename (in bytes) for UTF-16 strings.
+len (C and RPG language bindings only) Length of filename (in bytes) for UTF-16 strings.
 If len=o a null-terminated string must be provided.

 data A reference to the data for the virtual file.
-In COM this is a variant of byte containing the data comprising the virtual file.
-In C and C++ this is a pointer to a memory location.
-In Java this is a byte array.
-In Perl and PHP this is a string.
+In C and C++ it is a pointer to a memory location.
+In Java it is a byte array.
+In Perl and PHP it is a string.